daneroo/daneroo.github.com/README.md

 This site site was forked/cloned/copied/modified from [TJ Steins's site](http://tjstein.com/) which was publicly accessible at [github](https://github.com/bummercloud/tjstein.com)

-to run and serve:
+### To run and serve:

     jekyll --server

-to view:
+### To view:

     open -a Google\ Chrome.app  http://localhost:4000

-Install reqs:
+### Install requirements:

     gem install jekyll
     gem install rdiscount
     gem install jekyll-pagination

+### Notes:

     jekyll --rdiscount

-Or, in your _config.yml file put the following so you don’t have to specify the flag:
+Or, in your `_config.yml` file put the following so you don’t have to specify the flag:

     markdown: rdiscount

-python for syntax highlighting easy_install Pygments
+python for syntax highlighting

+    easy_install Pygments

-In your _config.yml file put the following so you don’t have to specify the flag:
+In your `_config.yml` file put the following so you don’t have to specify the flag:

     pygments: true

 To emulate TJSteins site:

     gem install jekyll-pagination